simondaout/Flower2d/src/flower2d/README.md

 ```
 Defined your inversion parameters:
-    structure: define all structures (see bellow)
+    structure: define all structures
     strike: azimuth inversion profile (ie perpandicular to the main fault)
     profile: profile class
     fullcov      :   if True, estimates a full covariance matrix for InSAR data
                      if False, returns a diagonal matrix with sigmad on the diagonal
     maskcov: give a mask for covariance estimation on sub-sampled data in perpendicular
     distance to the center of profile km eg. [0,20,40,50] (default: None)
     rampcov: remove ramp before covariance estimation. eg. lin, quad, cub (default: lin)
     name: give a name (Optional)
-    depthmax: maximum depth for plots (Optional)
+    depthmax: maximum depth for plot (Optinal)
 ```

 Tectonic structures are defined as follow: